loqalabs/loqa-meta/SECURITY.md

 The following are generally out of scope for this program:

 - Denial-of-service attacks (volumetric or resource exhaustion) that require excessive traffic
-- Vulnerabilities in third-party dependencies unless they directly affect Ambiware Labs code
+- Vulnerabilities in third-party dependencies unless they directly affect Loqa Labs code
-- Social engineering attacks or phishing against Ambiware Labs personnel
+- Social engineering attacks or phishing against Loqa Labs personnel
 - Physical attacks or non-technical testing

 ## Questions